-The methods renderDocumentFromURLAsArray, renderDocumentFromContentAsArray and renderDocumentFromByteArrayAsArray convert a document, returning an array of byte-arrays each containing an image representing one page of the document.
+The getDocumentArray() method of the Result object then returns an array of byte arrays, each containing an image representing one page of the document.

 4.2.3 Continuous Output

 The method setContinuousOutput sets PDFreactor to continuous mode.
 In this mode each document is converted into one image.
 Also screen styles will be used and print styles will be ignored, resulting in a very browser-like look for the output image.